phac-nml/fastmatchirida/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

-- append: The passed metadata to the pipeline appended to cluster addresses defined by the clustering component.
+- append: The passed metadata to the pipeline appended to sample-sample distance pairings.
-- ArborView: The ArborView visualization of a dendrogram alongside metadata.
-- clusters: The identified clusters from the [genomic_address_service](https://github.com/phac-nml/genomic_address_service).
 - distances: Distances between genomes from [profile_dists](https://github.com/phac-nml/profile_dists).
+- input: MLST JSON files processed to ensure that the sample ID provided in the sample sheet matches the IDs provided in the MLST JSON file.
 - merged: The merged MLST JSON files into a single MLST profiles file.
-- pipeline_info: Information about the pipeline's execution
+- pipeline_info: Information about the pipeline's execution.
+- process: Processed sample-sample distance pairings.

 The IRIDA Next-compliant JSON output file will be named `iridanext.output.json.gz` and will be written to the top-level of the results directory.
 This file is compressed using GZIP and conforms to the [IRIDA Next JSON output specifications](https://github.com/phac-nml/pipeline-standards#42-irida-next-json).